ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

     cmdize /list
     cmdize [/w[:on|:off]] [/e ENGINE] [/x EXTENSION] [/p[:on|:off]] FILE ...

-# OPTIONS

-* `/help`        - Show this help and description.
-* `/help:more`   - Show more details.
-* `/help:devel`  - Show extremely detailed help including internal details.
-* `/help:readme` - Generate a text for a README file
-* `/list` - Show the list of supported file extensions and specific options.
-* `/p` - Control displaying to standard output or a file.
-* `/w` - Control creating a standalone or hybrid file.
-* `/e` - Set the engine for using as the script runner.
-* `/x` - Set another extension to consider another file type.

 # DESCRIPTION

 This tool takes an original script file and converts it to the